lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 Once the timing condition is met (10 seconds), `sysrst_ctrl` will assert `ec_rst_l_o`, the interrupt request and set the interrupt status register {{< regref COMBO_INTR_STATUS >}} to indicate the interrupt cause.
 The software interrupt handler should then read the {{< regref COMBO_INTR_STATUS >}} register and clear the interrupt via the {{< regref INTR_STATE >}} register.

-Note that an interrupt will also issue a wakeup request to the OpenTitan power manager via `aon_ot_wkup_req_o`.
+Note that an interrupt will also issue a wakeup request to the OpenTitan power manager via `wkup_req_o`.
 Software should therefore read and clear the {{< regref WKUP_STATUS >}} register as well.

 ### Combo actions